 AMD is diagnosed during a complete eye examination.
 If you are at risk for AMD, they may perform one or more tests to check for signs of macular degeneration:

-This non-invasive imaging procedure will take detailed cross-sectional images of your retina.
+This painless, non-invasive imaging procedure will take detailed cross-sectional images of your retina, including the macula.
 It will identify areas of retinal thinning, thickening, or swelling.

 Macular Degeneration Treatment Options

-There is no known cure for macular degeneration.
-For dry AMD, there are no U.S. Food and Drug Administration (FDA)-approved treatments.
+There is no known cure for age-related macular degeneration.
 However, there are many treatment options, depending on the type and severity of your condition.

 |Vitamin C||400 mg|